Nihaldixit/react-bootcamp/README.md

 # react-bootcamp

-this repository contains all the small projects I used made during learning react.
+this repository contains all the small projects I made during learning react.